The Eucharist and the Eternal Sacrifice of Christ: The Cross, Eternity, and the Mystery of the Eucharist - Full Book Free

 The Church has never understood the Transfiguration as a temporary change in Jesus.
 Christ does not become something He was not.
 Rather, the veil is lifted.
 The glory that belongs to Him eternally is permitted to be seen, not because it can be grasped, but because it must be witnessed.
 The disciples are not given understanding.
 They are given eyes to see.

 Standing with Christ are Moses and Elijah.
 The Law and the Prophets appear not as ideas recalled from the past, but as persons present.
 Scripture does not explain how this meeting occurs, and the Church has never attempted to supply what is not given.
 What matters is that time does not prevent their presence.
+Those who belong to God are not confined to the moment in which they lived when they stand before Him.

 This moment quietly reshapes how the faithful are meant to understand history.
 Moses lived centuries before the Incarnation.
 Elijah was taken up long before the Passion.
 And yet they stand with Christ, speaking with Him.
 The past is not sealed away.
 It is gathered.
 The future is not inaccessible.
 It is already known.
 All stands before God without confusion or collapse.

 The Transfiguration does not remove the coming suffering, nor does it replace the Cross.
 In fact, the Gospels are clear that Christ speaks with Moses and Elijah about the exodus He is about to endure.
 Glory does not distract from sacrifice; instead, it reveals its depth.
 The One who will be humiliated is the One who is eternally glorious.
+The Church has always insisted that these truths must never be separated.

-Peter's desire to remain on the mountain is understandable, and the Church has never ridiculed it.
+Peter’s desire to remain on the mountain is understandable, and the Church has never ridiculed it.
 He sees something true and wishes to remain with it.
 But the voice from the cloud does not invite explanation or preservation.
-It commands attention: "This is my beloved Son.
-Listen to Him."
+It commands attention.
+“This is my beloved Son.
+Listen to Him.”
 The disciples are not told to stay.
 They are told to follow.

 The Transfiguration is not a puzzle.
 It is not a spectacle.
 It is a disclosure.
 Christ allows His glory to be seen so that the faithful will know that what unfolds in time does not exhaust what is real.
 The Cross will be real.
 The suffering will be real.
 But they will not tell the whole story.